 How to Make Stilts for Kids with Formula Cans -Pictures

 To spray paint the cans I first taped off the middle and sprayed the tops.
 Once dry I just sprayed the bottom without marking it off with tape this time so the paint sprayed a little onto the top color.
-It made sort of an ombre effect.
+It made a sort of an ombre effect.
+Be sure each child has a set of tin cans to walk with.
+Next, we are going to measure out the length of rope needed.

-Now that your paint is totally dry its time to push the ribbon through the hole.
-If you’re using a larger ribbon like in this picture below it will need to be bent in half to a point.
-The point is pushed through the opening and tied off on the inside.
+Now that your paint is totally dry it’s time to push the ribbon through the hole.
+If you’re using a larger ribbon like in the picture below, it will need to be bent in half to a point.
+The pointed end is pushed through the outside opening and tied off on the inside.
+If you pushed the string through the inside out, you have gone the wrong way.
+We want the ends of the string to be on the inside to secure the ends of the rope, ribbon, or string.

 Tie the ribbon off on the inside and double knot it.
+I call those easy ties granny knots.
+Use duct tape to tape the ends of the rope, string, or ribbon to the edge of the tin can, securing it in place.
 That way (hopefully) it won’t come off and your kid won’t hit the ground.
 Although the fall isn’t that far for most kids.
 Me, however… I’m tall and fall often.

 Do the same for your smaller can.
 Make sure to tie at least 2 knots.